DuckTapeKiller/Brutalist/README.md

 * **Fonts:** Select distinct typefaces for the body text and the UI/headers (Default: Marcellus).
 * **Alignment:** Switch between Left Align (default) and Justified text.
 * **Note Width Control:** Choose between different paragraph width options.
-* **Line height:** Manually select any line height you want.
-It is set by defaault to 1.8.
 * **Width Per-Note Overrides:** Ideal for tables.
 Use `cssclasses` to override global settings and apply specific widths to individual notes.

 ### 1. Fonts